koblas/skitoy/content/post/2007-10-24-xside-thoughts.md

   * Publish / Subscribe --
     A Page on edit will publish a set of notifications about attributes on the page, which observers can then take action on.

-Some data structures&#8230; just for the record
+Some data structures... just for the record

 ```
 CREATE TABLE IF NOT EXISTS page_tags (